Cameronghm/Bort/SECURITY.md

-Please dont steal our code, but if you must you can.
+Please don't steal our code, but if you must you can.